-- 2.5.1 When available at a match, a test firing bay must be operated under the supervision and control of a Range Officer. - 2.5.2 Competitors may test the operation of their firearm and ammunition, subject to all existing safety rules and any time limits or other restrictions imposed by a Range Officer. - 2.5.3 At Level III or higher tournaments and long gun matches, approved IPSC paper and metal targets (where possible, electronically indicating or self-resetting), should be available for use by competitors to aid in the sighting-in of their firearms, in accordance with the guidelines shown in Appendix C3.
+- 2.5.1 When available at a match, a test firing bay must be operated under the supervision and control of a an officiating Range Officer. - 2.5.2 Competitors may test the operation of their firearm and ammunition, subject to all existing safety rules and any time limits or other restrictions imposed by a the officiating Range Officer. - 2.5.3 At Level III or higher tournaments and long gun matches, approved IPSC paper and metal targets (where possible, electronically indicating or self-resetting), should be available for use by competitors to aid in the sighting-in of their firearms, in accordance with the guidelines shown in Appendix C3.

-2.6 Vendor Areas
+2.5 6 Vendor Areas

-- 2.6.1 Vendors (i.e. individuals, corporations and other entities displaying or selling merchandise at an IPSC match) are solely responsible for the safe handling and security of their products and other items in their care, and ensuring they are displayed in a condition that will not endanger any person.
-Assembled firearms must be deactivated prior to being displayed. - 2.6.2 The Range Master (in consultation with the Match Director) must clearly delineate the vendor area, and he may issue "Acceptable Practice Guidelines" to all vendors, who are responsible for their implementation in respect of their own merchandise. - 2.6.3 Competitors may handle unloaded vendor's firearms while remaining wholly within the vendor areas, provided reasonable care is taken to ensure that the muzzle is not pointed at any person while being handled. - 2.6.4 Competitors must not draw or re-holster their firearms in the vendor area (see Rule 10.5.1).
-Competitors seeking gunsmithing services for their firearms must firstly place them in a gun bag or gun case, in a designated safety area, before passing them to a vendor in the vendor area.
+- 2.5 6.1 Vendors (i.e. individuals, corporations and other entities displaying or selling merchandise at an IPSC match) are solely responsible for the safe handling and security of their products and other items in their care, and ensuring they are displayed in a condition that must will not endanger any person.
+It is recommended that Assembled firearms must be deactivated prior to being displayed. - 2.5 6.2 The Range Master (in consultation with the Match Director) must clearly delineate the vendor area, and he may issue "Acceptable Practice Guidelines" to all vendors, who are responsible for their implementation in respect of their own merchandise. - 2.5 6.3 Competitors may handle unloaded vendor's firearms while remaining wholly within the vendor areas, provided reasonable care is taken to ensure that the muzzle is not pointed at any person while being handled.

+2.5 6.4 Competitors must not draw or re-holster their competition competition firearms in the vendor area (see Rule 10.5.1).
+Competitors seeking gunsmithing services for their competition competition firearms must firstly place them in a gun bag or gun case, in a designated safety area, before passing them to a vendor in the vendor area.